Lower bounds for uniform read-once threshold formulae in the randomized decision tree model: Introduction

 With respect to specific read-once functions, in contrast to the exact asymptotic bounds we have for $\mathrm{nand}_d$ (also in the quantum model \cite{bs04}) there had been no progress on the randomized decision tree complexity of $\maj_d$ for several years.
 However, recent papers have narrowed the gap between the upper and lower bounds for recursive majority.
 An $\Omega\bigl((7/3)^d\bigr)$ lower bound was showed in \cite{jks03}.
 Jayram, Kumar, and Sivakumar, proved their bound using tools from information theory and a top down induction.
 Furthermore, they presented a non-directional algorithm that improves the $O\bigl((8/3)^d\bigr)$ upper bound.
 Landau, Nachmias, Peres, and Vanniasegaram~\cite{lns2006}, showed how to remove the information theoretic notions from the proof in \cite{jks03}, keeping its underlying structure the same.
 Magniez, Nayak, Santha, and Xiao \cite{mnsx11}, significantly improved the lower bound to $\Omega\bigl((5/2)^d\bigr)$ and the upper bound to $O(2.64946^d)$.
 Subsequently, in \cite{leonardos2013}, the lower bound was further improved to $\Omega(2.55^d)$, building upon the techniques of \cite{sw86}.
 The bound was further improved with a computer-assisted proof in \cite{mnsstx2016}.
 The currently known best lower bound is $\Omega(2.59^d)$ from \cite{gj2016}.

+The above methods work by reducing the complexity of $\maj_d$ to a problem of constant size.
+It is interesting to note that when this constant-size problem relates to $\maj_1$ (i.e., the majority of three bits), all these methods obtain the $2.5^d$ lower bound.
+Furthermore, in order to make further progress, analysis of analogous problems of greater depth is required.
+In particular, in \cite{leonardos2013}, an intermediate problem between $\maj_1$ and $\maj_2$ is constructed and analyzed with a reasonable case analysis (without the need of computer assistance) to obtain a $2.55^d$ lower bound; in \cite{mnsstx2016}, the $2.55^d$ bound is surpassed by solving depth-3 and depth-4 problems using a computer; finally, \cite{gj2016} obtains the currently best bound via the solution of a linear program (obtained using a computer) which relates to $\maj_3$.
+Pushing any of the above further seems computationally intractable and will yield possibly modest improvements.
+We believe a human-readable solution can shed more light into the problem.

 In this work we focus our attention to threshold read-once functions which are represented by uniform trees and each internal node is labeled by the same threshold gate.
-Let us denote by $F^d_{\wedge,n}$ (resp.~$F^d_{\vee,n}$) the function represented by a uniform tree of depth $d$ with AND and OR gates alternating with each level and the root labeled with an AND gate (resp.~an OR gate).
+Let us denote by $F^d_{\land,n}$ (resp.~$F^d_{\lor,n}$) the function represented by a uniform tree of depth $d$ with AND and OR gates of fan-in $n$ alternating with each level and the root labeled by an AND gate (resp.~an OR gate).
 Denote by $F^d_{k,n}$ the function represented by a uniform tree of depth $d$ with each gate being $T_k^n$.
 With respect to these classes of read-once functions we prove the following theorems in the model of randomized decision trees.
+(See Section~2 for relevant definitions.)